akamai/cli-dns/README.md

 ### Update a Zone

 Update a zone using `akamai dns update-zone`.
-This command allows you to input either a [Fast DNS JSON payload](https://developer.akamai.com/api/luna/config-dns/resources.html#addormodifyazone), or a standard DNS zone file.
+This command allows you to input either a [Edge DNS JSON payload](https://developer.akamai.com/api/luna/config-dns/resources.html#addormodifyazone), or a standard DNS zone file.

 By default, this will **append** the records to the zone.